kaztakata/celonis-hacks/content/posts/2022-06-25-run-first-action-flow-scenario.md

 It is ready to test this scenario.
 Click Green button (run once) and wait for few seconds.
 Then process modules one by one.
 I can see balloon describing number in each module, that represents processed bundles (number of processing unit) .

 Click balloon in HTTP module, then drilldown Bundle 1 and Data.
-I can see statuses of each Data Jobs.
-That is also same appearance as cURL result, but this result is restructured to 3 bundles and from next steps each bundle can be processed.
+I can see array of each Data Jobs.
+That is also same appearance as cURL result, but this result can be restructured for next steps to process each record.

 [![image](https://user-images.githubusercontent.com/67397583/175760230-77d6a323-4d08-4c9f-8784-fb911d4ee1a5.png)](https://user-images.githubusercontent.com/67397583/175760230-77d6a323-4d08-4c9f-8784-fb911d4ee1a5.png)